berislavlopac/pyapi-server/docs/index.md

 ### Setting Endpoints on Application

 The OpenAPI spec defines the endpoints ("paths") that the API handles, as well as the requests and responses it can recognise.
-Each endpoint has a [field](https://swagger.io/specification/#operation-object) called `operationId`, which is supposed to be globally unique; Pyotr takes advantage of this field to find the corresponding endpoint function.
+Each endpoint has a [field](https://swagger.io/specification/#operation-object) called `operationId`, which is supposed to be globally unique; PyAPI server takes advantage of this field to find the corresponding endpoint function.

 Endpoint functions can be defined in several ways: